 Womenswear for race day

-Whilst there is a lot of emphasis on fashion at the big race meetings such as Royal Ascot, The Investec Derby or The Grand National, dress codes are generally more relaxed at other venues.
+Whilst there is a lot of emphasis on fashion at the big race meetings such as Royal Ascot, The Epsom Derby or The Grand National, dress codes are generally more relaxed at other venues.

 This is especially true at Royal Ascot where the rules are very stringent.
 Strapless, halter or spaghetti-strap dresses are banned, as are obvious midriffs.
 Straps must be wider than an inch; dresses and skirts must be at least knee-length.